-The term "story" means all writing covered by the provisions of the Minimum Basic Agreement representing a contribution "distinct from screenplay and consisting of basic narrative, idea, theme or outline indicating character development and action."
+The term "story" means all writing covered by the provisions of the Minimum Basic Agreement representing a contribution "distinct from teleplay and consisting of basic narrative, idea, theme or outline indicating character development and action."

-It is appropriate to award a "Story by" credit when: 1) the story was written under employment under Guild jurisdiction; 2) the story was purchased by a signatory company from a professional writer, as defined in the Minimum Basic Agreement; or 3) when the screenplay is based upon a sequel story written under the Guild's jurisdiction.
-If the story is based upon source material of a story nature, see "screen story" below.
+It is appropriate to award a "Story by" credit when: 1) the story was written under employment under Guild jurisdiction; 2) the story was purchased by a signatory company from a professional writer, as defined in the Minimum Basic Agreement; or 3) when the teleplay is based upon a sequel story written under the Guild's jurisdiction.
+If the story is based upon source material of a story nature, see "television story" below.

-5. Screen Story
+5. Television Story

-Credit for story authorship in the form "Screen Story by" is appropriate when the screenplay is based upon source material and a story, as those terms are defined above, and the story is substantially new or different from the source material.
+Credit for story authorship in the form "Television Story by" is appropriate when the teleplay is based upon source material and a story, as those terms are defined above, and the story is substantially new or different from the source material.

-6. Screenplay
+6. Teleplay

-A screenplay consists of individual scenes and full dialogue, together with such prior treatment, basic adaptation, continuity, scenario and dialogue as shall be used in, and represent substantial contributions to the final script.
+A teleplay consists of individual scenes and full dialogue or monologue (including narration in connection therewith), and camera set-ups, if required, together with such prior treatment, basic adaptation, continuity, scenario and dialogue as shall be used in, and represent substantial contributions to, the final script.

-A "Screenplay by" credit is appropriate when there is source material of a story nature (with or without a "Screen Story" credit) or when the writer(s) entitled to "Story by" credit is different than the writer(s) entitled to "Screenplay by" credit.
+A "Teleplay by" credit is appropriate when there is source material of a story nature (with or without a "television story" credit) or when the writer(s) entitled to "Story by" credit is different than the writer(s) entitled to "Teleplay by" credit.